-Storybooth, a media company that collects stories from children to turn into animated video, regularly collects data from minors through story submission.
+Storybooth, a company that turns user-submitted stories into animated video, regularly collects data from minors.

 “We have an extremely hard line against third parties getting access to them through what we can control,” Paul Beck, CMO, said.
 “On YouTube for example, we are about to pass a million subscribers with whom we are extremely engaged with from a notification, content consumption, conversation and insights gathering perspective.
 We do not allow third parties to engage with them directly on our channels where we can control it.”